SOFTS-Raw sugar retreats after hitting 3-1/2 week high

 * Dealers said that despite the slew of bearish macro economic news, sugar looks likely to remain firm and may well push higher as funds continue to cover and analysts continue to cut forecasts for the EU sugar beet crop.

-* China's central bank cut key lending rates in a surprise move on Monday as data showed the world's second largest economy unexpectedly slowed in July.
+* China's central bank cut lending rates on Monday as data showed the economy unexpectedly slowed in July.

-* ICE speculators increased their net short position in raw sugar futures by 4,121 contracts to 71,509 in the week to Aug.
-9, data showed.
+* Brazil's oil company Petrobras cut gasoline prices by almost 5%, a move that usually pressure sugar prices.

-* Philippines President Ferdinand Marcos Jr said the country's doors remain open to additional sugar imports, though volumes are likely to be around 150,000 tonnes rather than a previously proposed 300,000 tonnes.
+* Philippines said the country's doors remain open to additional sugar imports, though volumes are likely to be around 150,000 tonnes rather than a previously proposed 300,000 tonnes.

 COFFEE

-* ICE speculators increased their increased their net long position in arabica coffee by 2,517 contracts to 16,057 in the week to Aug.
+* ICE speculators increased their net long position in arabica coffee by 2,517 contracts to 16,057 in the week to Aug.
 9, data showed.

 * Arabica has been driven higher of late by near-term supply tightness as represented by the relentless decline in ICE exchange stocks to their lowest in 23 years KC-TOT-TOT.